What needs to happen to fix the housing market? Experts have some suggestions

-Homebuyers are staying on the sidelines as housing prices hit record levels and homebuilding and rental supply isn’t keeping up with the demand.
+Homebuyers are staying on the sidelines as housing prices hit record levels and homebuilding and rental supply are failing to keep up with the demand.

 Home prices neared their all-time high last month, eclipsing $400,000 for only the third time on record.